Giuseppe Marotta: Sampdoria

 The 2004–05 season saw Sampdoria finish in sixth place, missing the UEFA Champions League qualification by just one point.
 Nevertheless, Sampdoria qualified for the UEFA Cup, marking the first time one of Marotta's teams had qualified for European competition.
-The 2005–06 and 2006–07 seasons saw the club finish 12th and 9th respectively.
+The 2005–06 and 2006–07 seasons saw the club finish 12th and 9th, respectively.
 Following the disappointing 2006–07 season, Marotta replaced manager Walter Novellino with Walter Mazzarri.
 The 2007 transfer season also saw Marotta bring in the controversial Italian forward Antonio Cassano on a year-long loan from Real Madrid with the option to purchase the player.
 The 2007–08 season saw the club finish in sixth place to again qualify for the UEFA Cup.
 Cassano joined the team permanently after the season ended, with the addition of highly regarded Giampaolo Pazzini from Fiorentina for a fee of €9 million in January 2009.
 However, Sampdoria struggled in the 2008–09 season, finishing in 13th place in Serie A, leading Marotta decided not to renew the expiring contract of head coach Walter Mazzarri.

 After dismissing Mazzarri, Marotta hired head coach Luigi Delneri, himself coming off two successful seasons at Atalanta, for the 2009–10 season.
 Marotta also brought in several key players during the season's two transfer windows, including Daniele Mannini, Fernando Tissone, Nicola Pozzi and Marco Storari.
 Thanks to 28 Serie A goals from the striker partnership of Cassano and Pazzini, as well as Delniri's management, Sampdoria finished the 2009–10 season in fourth place, qualifying for the 2010–11 Champions League.
-In May 2010, it was heavily rumored Juventus was interested in hiring Marotta, and Sampdoria's owner/president Riccardo Garrone openly stated he would gladly let Marotta leave for a more prestigious club.
+In May 2010, it was heavily rumoured Juventus was interested in hiring Marotta, and Sampdoria's owner/president Riccardo Garrone openly stated he would gladly let Marotta leave for a more prestigious club.